KirbyTheCrab/KirbyTheCrab/ReadMe.md

 focused on test automation and application security.
 Working with Playwright to build scalable E2E frameworks while expanding into:

-OWASP-based security testing
+  -OWASP-based security testing
-Secure SDLC practices
+  -Secure SDLC practices
-Risk & compliance fundamentals
+  -Risk & compliance fundamentals
-CI/CD quality gates
+  -CI/CD quality gates

 I approach quality with an attacker’s mindset and an engineer’s discipline.